Anisotropic Neural Representation Learning for High-Quality Neural Rendering: Experiments

 In this section, we evaluate the effectiveness and generalizability of our method on novel view synthesis.
 We plug our anisotropic neural representation into existing state-of-the-art NeRFs and present quantitative and qualitative comparisons between the baseline NeRFs and our models on both synthetic and real-world benchmark datasets in Sec. \ref{comparison}.
 A comprehensive ablation study that supports our design choices is also provided in Sec. \ref{Ablation}.
 More details and per-scene results are provided in our supplementary materials.

-\paragraph{Datasets and metrics} We report our results on three datasets: Blender \cite{mildenhall2021nerf}, Shiny Blender \cite{verbin2022ref}, and Mip-360 \cite{barron2022mip}.
+\paragraph{Datasets and metrics} We report our results on two datasets: Blender \cite{mildenhall2021nerf} and Mip-360 \cite{barron2022mipnerf360}.
 Blender consists of eight synthetic scenes (\emph{lego, chair, hotdog, ficus, drums, materials, mic, and ship}), where each has 400 synthesized images.
-Shiny Blender consists of six different glossy objects with more challenging material properties and reflective highlights.
-We use a subset of five scenes (\emph{car, teapot, toaster, helmet, coffee}) in our experiments.
 Mip-360 is an unbounded real-world dataset including three outdoor scenes (\emph{garden, bicycle, stump}) and four indoor scenes (\emph{room, kitchen, bonsai, counter}), and each scene contains a complex central object or region along with intricate background details.
-We follow the default split in \cite{barron2022mip} to produce training and testing views.
-In addition, we follow previous NeRF methods and report our quantitative results in terms of peak signal-to-noise ratio (PSNR), structural similarity index (SSIM) \cite{1284395}, learning perceptual image patch similarity (LPIPS) \cite{zhang2018unreasonable} and an average error (Avg.) \cite{barron2021mip} which summarizes three above metrics.
+We follow the default split in \cite{barron2022mipnerf360} to produce training and testing views.
+In addition, we follow previous NeRF methods and report our quantitative results in terms of peak signal-to-noise ratio (PSNR), structural similarity index (SSIM) \cite{1284395}, learning perceptual image patch similarity (LPIPS) \cite{zhang2018unreasonable} and average error (Avg.) \cite{barron2021mipnerf} which summarizes three above metrics.

-\paragraph{Baselines.} We adopt the following four recently proposed neural rendering methods as baselines: two point-sampling methods Nerfacc \cite{li2023nerfacc} and K-Planes \cite{fridovich2023k}, and two shape-sampling methods Tri-mipRF \cite{hu2023tri} and Zip-NeRF \cite{barron2023zip}.
-We use the official implementation of Nerfacc, K-Planes, Tri-mipRF and retrain the three models on the Blender and Shiny Blender datasets.
-As no official code is available, we use an open-source code of Zip-NeRF\cite{zipnerf_pytorch} and retrain Zip-NeRF and Nerfacc on Mip-360.
-We include two variations of Zip-NeRF as baseline methods in our comparisons: a single-sampling-based Zip-NeRF (S-Zip-NeRF) and a multi-sampling-based Zip-NeRF (M-Zip-NeRF) which samples 6 points to represent an interval.
+\paragraph{Baselines.} We adopt the following four recently proposed neural rendering methods as baselines: two point-sampling methods Nerfacc \cite{li2023nerfacc} and K-Planes \cite{fridovich2023k}, and two shape-sampling methods Tri-Mip \cite{hu2023tri} and Zip-NeRF \cite{barron2023zip}.
+We use the official implementation of Nerfacc, K-Planes, and Tri-Mip and retrain the three models on the Blender and the PyTorch implementation of Zip-NeRF\cite{zipnerf_pytorch} and retrain Zip-NeRF and Nerfacc on Mip-360.